-Type Hinting in IntelliJ IDEA
+Type hinting in IntelliJ IDEA

+IntelliJ IDEA provides various means to assist inspecting and checking the types of the objects in your script.
 IntelliJ IDEA supports type hinting in function annotations and type comments using the

-typing module defined by PEP 484.
+typing module and the format defined by PEP 484.

 Adding type hints